DU 402: The Art of Pattern Making

 Before getting into drafting specifics, it's worth pausing on a constraint that's specific to selvedge denim — because it changes how the pattern has to be drawn.

+The primary tool for maximizing yield is a straight side seam.
 When the side seam of a jean pattern is straight — truly vertical, no curve — the front and back pattern pieces can be nested tightly against each other on the fabric, with almost no wasted cloth between them.
 Any curve in the side seam introduces wasted space that can't be filled with another pattern piece.
 On a 30-inch bolt, that waste adds up fast.

 The Two Lines: Setting Up Your Pattern